mortenhaahr/ThesisPlayground/testdata/test_overview.md

 ### Other
 - Unless otherwise indicated: LOWFLOW_MODE is on.
 - Toilet: A small flush will empty the cisterne for around 37 seconds (?).
 A big flush will empty is for around 60 seconds.
+- After meeting with Jorge on 21.09, it might seem as if the testdata generated from before this date was generated with tool little pressure in the tank.

 ### Errors
 - The bathroom (CV0202) leakage flow does not change despite changing the setting in PLC